saboor989/5443-Big-Data-saboor/Program1-writeup.md

     compresses one large file instead of multiple smaller ones, it takes advantage of the redundancy in the file to reduce the file size even further. gzip has a lot of followers from Unix operating system. such as many linux distributions.
+    The extension of compressed file is " .tar.gz" or ".tgz".